10 things to do at the Jewish Ghetto of Rome

 Discover this picturesque neighborhood in depth with an expert guide who will tell you all the curiosities and information you should know about this medieval neighborhood.

-With this tour of Trastevere and the Jewish Quarter, you will have the opportunity to discover Europe's oldest Jewish quarter and Trastevere with an expert guide who will tell you all about the history of its monuments, squares and points of interest.
-You will pass by the Basilica of Santa Cecilia in Trastevere, the Basilica of Santa Maria in Trastevere, Mattei square and the Portico of Octavia.
+With this tour of Trastevere and the Jewish Quarter, you will have the opportunity to discover the oldest Jewish quarter in Europe and Trastevere with an expert guide who will tell you all about the history of its monuments, squares and points of interest.
+You will pass by the Basilica of Santa Cecilia in Trastevere, the Basilica of Santa Maria in Trastevere, Mattei Square and the Portico of Octavia.

 A tour that will dazzle you and where you can explore restaurants and boutiques that will impress you.